ohbm/osr2021/faq.md

 <div id='whopresent'></div><br>
 ### Who will be presenting in the OSR?
 We have selected presentations following an open call for submission and an open review.
-The [schedule](schedule.html) of talks contains links to the accepted presentations, with links to speaker bios.
-You can also review [speaker profiles](speakers-PLACEHOLDER.md).
+The [schedule](/schedule.html) of talks contains links to the accepted presentations, with links to speaker bios.
+You can also review [speaker profiles](/speakers-PLACEHOLDER.md).

 We are open to [submissions for emergent sessions](submit.md) throughout the meeting.
-Emergent organisers will also be listed on the [speakers](speamers-PLACEHOLDER.md) page where profiles are provided.
+Emergent organisers will also be listed on the [speakers](/speakers-PLACEHOLDER.md) page where profiles are provided.

 <div id='whovisit'></div><br>
 ### Who can participate in the OSR?
 Anyone can participate in the OSR!
-Our content is scheduled to minimise clashes with live material being presented in the main meeting, and our content will be repeated three times every 24 hours at different [timezones](access.md) so you can join at a time convenient for you.
+Our content is scheduled to minimise clashes with live material being presented in the main meeting, and our content will be repeated three times every 24 hours at different timezones (The americas, Europ, and Asia) so you can join at a time convenient for you.

 **You must register for the OSR to obtain the details to connect to the discussions.** Registration for the OSR is included with the main meeting if you are attending the full <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3958">OHMB program</a>.
 Details for how to join the OSR will be provided in the OHBM meeting virtual platform.

 You can also [register](register.md) for the OSR at [zero-cost](access.md/#zero-cost).
-Please complete the registration form and we will communicate the details regarding how to join the conversation before the meeting commences on 26th June.
+Please complete the registration form and we will communicate the details regarding how to join the conversation before the meeting commences on June.

 <div id='attend'></div><br>
 ### Do I have to travel to participate in the OSR?